lucyhalee/Luc-aMart-nez.github.io/README.md

 	of disabilities, including visual, auditory, physical, speech, cognitive, language, learning, and neurological disabilities.
 Although these guidelines cover a wide range of issues, they are not able to address the needs of people with all types, degrees, and combinations of disability.
-	These guidelines also make Web content more usable by older individuals with changing abilities due to aging and often improve usability for users in general.”<br>
+	These guidelines also make Web content more usable by older individuals with changing abilities due to aging and often improve usability for users in general.</p1><br>
 	<li><strong><p3>Which WCAG applies to my mainstream organisation?</p3></strong></li>
 	There are currently two supported versions of the web accessibility standard – WCAG 2.0 and WCAG 2.1.
 As such, it can be confusing to determine which one your mainstream organisation should consider.